-This beet salad will convince your taste buds how juicy and delicious beets can be!
-Sweet, tangy, savory, crunchy and spicy, this salad has it all and is perfect year-round.
+This Sweet and Tangy Beet Salad will convince your taste buds how juicy and delicious beets can be!

 - 2 large red beets clean and remove stems

 - 1 large Chioggia beet clean and remove stem

 - 1/2 red onion sliced

 - 1/2 cup dry roasted hazelnuts course chopped